 Explore the quaint villages

 Sardinia is packed with beautiful, quaint villages.
-Needless to say, one of the nicest things to do in Sardinia, is exploring them – and the good news is that this can be done in any season.
+Needless to say, you should explore them – and the good news is that this can be done in any season.

 Among the best places in Sardinia there’s Bosa, a village located on the west coast, north of Oristano and on the banks of the river Temo.
 Dominated by the Malaspina castle, from where there is a stunning view of the village and of the coast, 3 kms west of it, the village is a series of beautiful alleys and colorful houses, and some antique tanneries, witnessing what once used to be the main economic activity in the area.